-In terms of college education, Grand Island is nearly on par with the US average for all cities of 21.84%: 17.36% of adults 25 and older in Grand Island have a bachelor's degree or advanced degree.
+The education level of Grand Island citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.36% of adults 25 and older in Grand Island have a college degree.

 The per capita income in Grand Island in 2010 was $23,144, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $92,576 for a family of four.
 However, Grand Island contains both very wealthy and poor people as well.